ByronHan333/marketing_mix_modelling/README.md

 # FMCG_marketing_mix_modelling
-This is a complete project on marketing mix modelling
+This is a complete project on marketing mix modelling, constitute of three parts

+Data transformation
+Modelling
+Visualization + Presentation

+Data is anonymized